Loading Events

 Perseid Meteor Shower LATE NIGHT Star Party

-The Perseid Meteor Shower is going to be a GREAT ONE this year thanks to a moonless night and a weekend timeframe.
+The Perseid Meteor Shower is going to be a great one this year thanks to a moonless night and a weekend timeframe.

 HOPE TO SEE YOU THERE!

-Confirmed BOO Volunteers For the Evening:
+Confirmed BOO Volunteers and Summer Staff For the Evening:

 Additional BOO Volunteers are encouraged to join if available.